-- For recovering, analyzing, reporting, and presenting computer-oriented materials in such a way that it can be easily demonstrated and presented in the form of evidence in the court of law.
+- For recovering, analyzing, reporting, and presenting computer-oriented materials so that it can be easily demonstrated and presented in the form of evidence in the court of law.

-- For identification of evidence in a short time frame, and estimate the overall menace and impact of the malicious cyber activity on the victim user or organization and suggest for protection against the attack.
+- To identify evidence in a short time frame, and estimate the overall menace and impact of the malicious cyber activity on the victim user or organization and suggest for protection against the attack.

 Steps or Stages of Forensics Investigation

 There are some specific ways to track cybercrime or go to a solution for how cybercrime took place.
 The steps are:

 - The incident occurred in any company or organization.

 - The employees or members contact the company's advocate for legal advice.

 - Advocate contact cyber forensics investigator (external or internal).